karim-raafat/travel-rag-app/README.md

 - 🧳 **Conversational Travel Planning**: Chat with an AI assistant that recommends travel destinations and information based on real brochures.
 - 📄 **Contextual Answers from Real Data**: Retrieves and uses content from actual PDF brochures.
 - 🔐 **Simple, Private Interaction**: No login or account creation required — just ask and plan.
+- ⚙️ **Modern State Management with Riverpod**: Manages app state using `flutter_riverpod` for scalability and testability.
 - 📱 **Cross-Platform**: Built using Flutter, the app runs smoothly on both Android and iOS devices.

 ## 🧠 Use of Azure AI